OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.6.md

 * Issue #106 Segfault in case of Material at beginning of beam line
 * Issue #102 PSDUMPFRAME report is wrong in OPTION TELL=TRUE
 * Issue #105 RectangularDomain::getBoundaryStencil typo
-* Correct manual: no particle matter interaction for OPAL-cyc in 1.6.x
+* Correct manual: no particle matter interaction for OPAL-cycl in 1.6.x

 ## Solved issues concerned by users in 1.6.0